genuinebyte/gensite/words/crashing-firefox.md

 I recommend being sure that "Don't ask me again" is *unchecked*, unless you want to spend a non-small amount of time fighting the cache to get your browser back.
 If you're on Android, Firefox will crash if you don't manage to close it first.
-The desktop client seems to handle it better, it collects the alert windows until you close the tab.
+The desktop client seems to handle it better, collecting the alert windows until you close the tab.

 I of course reported the bug, the ticket of which you can find [here][bugzilla], but it was marked WONTFIX.
 I found it pretty interesting, so I thought it share